 The Miami-Dade County Commission on Disability Issues (CODI) advises the Board of County Commissioners (BCC) on county government issues that affect people with disabilities.
 The BCC may refer items to CODI, or CODI may forward opinions or recommendations to the Board.
-CODI also provides advice to the County Manager's Office and to the various County departments.
+CODI also provides advice to the various County departments.
 While CODI's primary role is to advise the BCC, it can, and often does, make recommendations on municipal, state, and federal issues.
 The TPO's citizen advisory committees can send issues specifically related to ADA to CODI, and rely of them to assist in advising them on such topics.

-The general public can learn more about CODI by visiting www.miamidade.gov/codi or calling the Miami-Dade County Office of ADA Coordination at (305) 375-3566.
+The general public can learn more about CODI by visiting www.miamidade.gov/peoplewithdisabilities/commission-on-disability-issues.asp or calling the Miami-Dade County Office of ADA Coordination at 305-375-3566.